LSeu-Open/Lab-Libraries/Tutorials/Basic-Understanding-of-the-Command-Line.md

 - **Pros and Cons:**
   - **Pros:** Cross-platform, highly customizable, extensive plugin support
   - **Cons:** Can be complex to configure, may require more system resources

+#### Windows Terminal

+Windows Terminal is Microsoft's modern, open-source terminal application for Windows.
+It is the recommended default terminal on current versions of Windows.

+- **Features:**
+  - Multiple tabs and split panes
+  - Hosts several shells (PowerShell, Command Prompt, WSL) in one window
+  - GPU-accelerated text rendering, themes, and Unicode support

+- **Use Cases:**
+  - The default modern terminal experience on Windows
+  - Running and switching between PowerShell, Command Prompt, and WSL

+- **Pros and Cons:**
+  - **Pros:** Fast, actively maintained by Microsoft, integrates with WSL
+  - **Cons:** Windows-only

 #### iTerm2